egel/dotfiles/configuration/README.md

 This document is meant for explain how to configure available features/programs.

-INFO: I use a custom keybindings for the configuration in this folder.
-If you're interested see [my keybindings cheatsheet][shortcuts-cheat-sheet].

----
+> [!IMPORTANT]

-DISCLAIMER: All configurations are based on downloaded repository to localhost, and using symlinks connect files from the repository.
+> All configurations are based on downloaded repository to localhost, and using symlinks connect files from the repository.
+>

-I prefer this approach as it allow me to quickly update my configuration files when they changes and update my main repository.
+> I prefer this approach as it allow me to quickly update my configuration files when they changes and update my main repository.
+>

-If you prefer to copy files instead due to e.g.: security reasons, feel free to do so.
+> If you prefer to copy files instead due to e.g.: security reasons, feel free to do so.

----

-HINTS:
+> [!NOTE]
+> I use a custom keybindings for the configuration in this folder.
+If you're interested see [my keybindings cheatsheet][shortcuts-cheatsheet].
+>
+> In daily work I heavily rely on nvim used inside tmux sessions while using TKL keyboard types, so the configuration have most effective shortcuts for this particular combination.

+> [!TIP]
-- to avoid problems it's much saver to use absolute paths when symlinks.
+> To avoid problems during setup, it's much saver to use absolute paths while cleating symlinks.

-### zsh
+### zsh (shell)

 ```bash
 ln -sf ${PWD}/.zshrc ${HOME}/.zshrc